reconhub/learn/content/post/practical-real-time-response-3.md

 temporal data only, or temporal and genetic data.
 Can we always rely on contact data to estimate who infected whom?

-  - Contact data clearly resolves additional transmission pairs
-  - However, we only have 59 contacts in an outbreak of ~160 cases; many ancestries remain unresolved
-  - The network plot shows the same results; we still have clusters of genetically identical cases with no contact data to further resolve them
-  - Infection times estimates have not improved much; we haven’t integrated information on the timing of contacts to improve these estimates
-  - Contact data will not always be informative of transmission events:
-      - in a very mixed group of people (i.e. a classroom where all children have been in contact with each other), many contacts exist between non-transmission pairs; this makes the contact data less ‘specific’ to transmission events
-      - for diseases with long incubation periods, it can be difficult to narrow down when infection occured and know which contacts are epidemiologically relevant
-      - contact tracing is resource intensive and can be inaccurate (e.g. people giving false information); quality and quantity of the data is not always assured

 Now make a new `epicontacts` object to visualise the consensus tree with meta-information.
 First convert the index labels in the consensus tree to the case IDs in linelist.
 Also include the estimated infection time